gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 ## Build and Run Graphene Library OS

-Here is a [[Graphene Quick Start]] instruction describing how to quickly build and run Graphene.
+See [[Graphene Quick Start]] for instructions how to quickly build and run Graphene.

 ### Obtain Source Code